a-type/liine-takehome/README.md

 If you're not familiar with the Node ecosystem here's a run down of some choices I made relevant to it:

 - Using Typescript with Node's new experimental type-stripping, rather than transpilation.
 This makes Node just run Typescript files as if they were Javascript, ignoring type annotations.
+- I think that's about it, everything else is pretty standard Node.